Lady Margaret Hall, Oxford: Sports

-In addition to university-wide societies, students at Lady Margaret Hall can also join societies specific to the college The college has a gym, found near the entrance by Pipe Partridge.
+In addition to university-wide societies, students at Lady Margaret Hall can also join societies specific to the college.
+The college has a gym, found near the entrance by Pipe Partridge.

 Rowing

-LMH's rowing club, Lady Margaret Hall Boat Club (LMHBC) is one of the largest sports club within the college.
+LMH's rowing club, Lady Margaret Hall Boat Club (LMHBC) is one of the largest sports clubs within the college.
 In recent years, the club has won blades in OURCs events multiple times.
-The club has a boat house shared with Trinity College on Boat House Island by Christ Church Meadows, along with a purpose built erg shed, constructed to aid in training.
+The club has a boat house shared with Trinity College on Boat House Island by Christ Church Meadows, along with a purpose-built erg shed, constructed to aid in training.

 The Men's 1st VIII have raced in the Temple Challenge Cup at Henley Royal Regatta on several occasions.
 On multiple years including 2018 and 2019, members of the club have rowed in The Boat Race, an annual competition between Oxford and Cambridge.

-The college's boat club has, like other UK Rowing Clubs, distinctive blazers that can be awarded by the club to members who attain membership of certain VIIIs or race with distinction in Summer Eights or Torpids.
-These blazers have blue and yellow trim and a blue Beaufort portcullis on them, which is the emblem of the boat club and increasingly other sports clubs.
+Like other UK rowing clubs, the college's boat club has distinctive blazers that can be awarded by the club to members who attain membership of certain VIIIs or race with distinction in Summer Eights or Torpids.
+These blazers have blue and yellow trim and a blue Beaufort portcullis on them, which is the emblem of the boat club and increasingly of other sports clubs.

 Rowing blades commemorating success in the intercollegiate rowing competitions decorate the walls of the bar.